» Getting Started with the Google Provider

 » Linking GCP resources

-Like this VM instance, nearly every GCP resource will have a name
+Like this VM instance, nearly every GCP resource will have a name field.
+They

 are used as a short way to identify resources, and a resource's display name in

-the Cloud Console will be the one defined in the name
+the Cloud Console will be the one defined in the name field.

 When linking resources in a Terraform config though, you'll primarily want to

-use a different field, the self_link
+use a different field, the self_link of a resource.
+Like name, nearly every

-resource has a self_link
+resource has a self_link.
+They look like:

 {{API base url}}/projects/{{your project}}/{{location type}}/{{location}}/{{resource type}}/{{name}}

-For example, the instance defined earlier in a project named foo
+For example, the instance defined earlier in a project named foo will have

-the self_link
+the self_link:

 https://www.googleapis.com/compute/v1/projects/foo/zones/us-central1-c/instances/terraform-instance

-is a unique reference to that resource.
+A resource's self_link is a unique reference to that resource.
 When

 linking two resources in Terraform, you can use Terraform interpolation to

 avoid typing out the self link!
-Let's use a google_compute_network
+Let's use a google_compute_network to

 demonstrate.